kdeepakraj1293/DeBiasingWE/docs/README.md

 ```
 It is astonishing how these results reflect certain unhealthy gender stereotypes.
 For example, "computer" is closer to "man" while "literature" is closer to "woman".
 Ouch!

 Note that some word pairs such as "actor"/"actress" or "grandmother"/"grandfather" should remain gender specific, while other words such as "receptionist" or "technology" should be neutralized, i.e. not be gender-related.
-You will have to treat these two type of words differently when debiasing.
+We will have to treat these two type of words differently when debiasing.

 ### 3.1 - Neutralize bias for non-gender specific words